-This article presents our recent CVPR’19 paper on “Visual Localization by Learning Objects-of-Interest Dense Match Regression”.
+This article presents our CVPR’19 paper on “Visual Localization by Learning Objects-of-Interest Dense Match Regression”.

 Task and challenges